 Culture in Colchester

 Art lovers and history buffs should take a trip to Colchester on Valentine’s Day.
 The town is steeped in heritage and its links to the Romans and Normans are still visible today.
 Stop by St John’s Abbey, wander the cobbled street and warm up at a coffee shop.
 Visit the museum and learn more about the town’s long history.
-There are also beautiful walks and cosy country pubs in near by Dedham.
+There are also beautiful walks and cosy country pubs.
 Plan your day out in Colchester.

 If you and your partner have had a busy day at work, make time on Valentine’s evening to relax with a twilight spa experience.
 Relax by the pool or in the Jacuzzi, enjoy a steam and sauna and feel the stress of the day melt away.
 Aqua Sana Spa at Elveden Forest offers a twilight escape for two including a treatment.
 Read our review here.
-In Essex, Greenwoods Hotel and Spa offers a choice of relaxing spa days to suit all budgets.
+Check out our pick of the 10 best feel good spas in the East.

 A short break in Suffolk